What performance do you, as an employer, expect from your employees? How can you potentially measure it and make efforts to improve performance?

-When they are stated they are often defined as job output (easy to define, ROI, production targets) or job behaviours (common in service roles, caring professions etc.) or a mix of the two.
+When stated, they are often defined as job output (easy to define, ROI, production targets), job behaviours (common in service roles, caring professions), or a mix of the two.

 A commonly used performance equation is viewing performance as a function of three elements, individual ability, motivation and the opportunity to perform in a specific context.
 Or AMO for short.

-The performance equation is a helpful reminder for us to always aim to hire motivated capability: people with the can do (ability) and the will do (motivation) factors relevant to the job and providing them with the tools to do the job (opportunity).
+The performance equation is a helpful reminder always to aim to hire motivated capability.
+The people with the can do (ability), and they will do (motivation) factors relevant to the job and provide them with the tools to do the job (opportunity).

-An organizations performance management must be adjusted to handle different types of individuals effectively.
+An organisation's performance management must be adapted to handle different individuals effectively.

-Ability naturally reflects the knowledge and skills acquired through education, work and life experience so it is important to attract the best capable people.
+Ability naturally reflects the knowledge and skills acquired through education, work and life experience, so it is vital to attract the best capable people.

 Firms need people that can help them stay productive.
 As mentioned earlier, a good blend of stars and solid citizens.